data-liberation-project/aphis-inspection-reports/README.md

 ### Downloading the inspection report PDFs

 The script [`scripts/02-download-inspection-pdfs.py`](scripts/02-download-inspection-pdfs.py) downloads all inspection reports in [`data/fetched/inspections.csv`](data/fetched/inspections.csv) to [`pdfs/inspections/`](pdfs/inspections/).
-Because the data provided by the inspection search tool does not include the official inspection IDs, the filenames use the first 16 characters of the PDF URL's SHA1 hash hexdigest.
+Because the data provided by the inspection search tool does not include the official inspection IDs, the filenames use the `hash_id` value described above.

 ### Parsing the inspection report PDFs